Paofeval/ecu/draft/subcountry2014/layers/index.md

+## cw_coastalpopn_trend

-## cw_coastalpopn_trend: Coastal human population as a proxy for trend in trash
+Coastal human population as a proxy for trend in trash

 | metadata          | value                                                                |
 |-------------------|----------------------------------------------------------------------|